 F8 is usually used by IT engineers to enter the safe mode in windows based systems during the start of the booting process.

 In Mac systems, F8 is used to display thumbnail images of the workspace.

-If you are using Microsoft outlook, F9 can be used as a shortcut key to send and receive emails.
+If you are using Microsoft Outlook, F9 can be used as a shortcut key to send and receive emails.

 The most common use of F11 is to enter and exit the full-screen mode in Internet browsers.
-In excel workbook, you can add a new sheet by pressing shift+F11 and adds a new macro by pressing Ctrl+F11.
+In the excel workbook, you can add a new sheet by pressing shift+F11 and adds a new macro by pressing Ctrl+F11.

-If you only press the F12 function key, it will open “Save-As” dialog box in MS-office programs and shift+F12 saves the current file just like pressing Ctrl+S.
+If you only press the F12 function key, it will open the “Save-As” dialog box in MS-office programs and shift+F12 saves the current file just like pressing Ctrl+S.

 On most computer systems, by pressing F12 during the boot-up of Windows OS, you get the list of drives to select the preferred bootable device.